-To get the most out of this holiday season, consider being a “Christmas tree shaker” or a toy driver.
+To give (and get) the most out of this holiday season, consider being a “Christmas tree shaker” or a toy driver.
 You could wear an elf hat, or don the whole Saint Nick get-up: beard, red velvet suit, belt, and belly full of jelly.
 Or, you could organize a toy drive at work, or wrap gifts at a mall.
 You could be a Toy Room Assistant – because Santa doesn’t have enough elves – or a photographer for a non-profit Christmas event.

 If you can’t volunteer time over the holiday season, think about buying gifts or cards from charities – the snow angel pictures will give you more info about Christmas greeting cards for charities.
 And, here are some tips for volunteer work at Christmas…